mmHare/project_wmx/README.md

     - Database can be switched in program settings
 * User management system
     - Added/deleted users are in database table
-    - User password is hashed
+    - User gets created UUID and their password is hashed
     - User can Log in/log out
     - Permissions of Admin and User enable/disable certain actions
     - List of users